erik-adelbert/aoc/2024/README.md

  ```

 Today is the *10th* day of the *10th* anniversary of [Advent Of Code](https://en.wikipedia.org/wiki/Advent_of_Code) and my calendar surely looks like it.

+## Day 11

+In today’s solution, the `Counter` struct functions as a frequency map for integers, making it easy to add and retrieve counts.
+It processes stones in batches, avoiding unnecessary loops.
+Last but not least, it [minimizes redundant operations by using direct map access](https://en.wikipedia.org/wiki/Memoization).
+As a result and for my input, the final and longest line consists of `3799` unique numbers, each appearing one or more times.